 A. In your request, assure that:

-1. The average per capita fiscal year expenditures under the waiver will not exceed 100 percent of the average per capita expenditures that would have been made in that fiscal year for the level of care provided in a hospital, or ICF/MR under the State plan had the waiver not been granted.
+1. The average per capita fiscal year expenditures under the waiver will not exceed 100 percent of the average per capita expenditures that would have been made in that fiscal year for the level of care provided in a hospital, NF, or ICF/MR under the State plan had the waiver not been granted.

 a.
 These expenditures must be reasonably estimated and documented by the agency; and